 The Baptist's answer, v26-27:

 Unlike the synoptic gospels, our author focuses on the testimony given by the Baptist to the religious authorities of the day.
 The testimony comes in two parts, represented by two deputations from the religious authorities, v19-28.
 The first reveals the Baptist's relationship with Jesus in terms of Isaiah 40:3.
 The Baptist is the voice of one calling in the desert "make straight the way of the Lord", v19-23.
-The second, related to questions concerning his baptismal activity, reveals the presence of one greater than the Baptist, v24-27.
+The second relates to questions concerning his baptismal activity; these questions reveal the presence of one greater than the Baptist, v24-27.
 Although hidden from public view, it is the greater one the religious authorities need to concern themselves with.

-As is typical of this gospel, John happily ignores much of the synoptic tradition in order to draw out his own particular insights in the gospel.
+As is typical of this gospel, our author happily ignores much of the synoptic tradition in order to draw out his own particular insights in the apostolic gospel.
 There is no reference to the Baptist administering a baptism of repentance for the forgiveness of sins, nor of his inauguration of Jesus' ministry by water baptism.
-The Baptist's baptism remains an undefined ministry which cannot compared with that of the greater one who comes after him.
+The Baptist's baptizing remains an undefined ministry which cannot be compared with that of the greater one who comes after him.
 The Baptist may baptize in water, but the one who comes after him will baptize en "by/with" the Holy Spirit, v33.
 It seems incongruous for such a one to submit to the Baptist's ministry.

 Text - 1:19

 The relationship between the Baptist and Jesus, v19-28: i] The first delegation, v19-23: v19.
 The authorities in Jerusalem send a delegation to find out what the Baptist is up to.
 The delegation is made up of members from some of the different religious parties.
 Our author calls them "the Jews", a term he often uses to describe the religious elite of Jerusalem.
 The Baptist tells them, in emphatic terms, that he is not the Christ.
-The authorities have not asked this question, but it is obviously on their mind.
+The authorities have not asked this question, but it's obviously on their mind.
 In line with prophetic expectation, the delegation asks the Baptist whether he is the new Elijah, or the new prophet who will precede the coming Messiah.
 The Baptist emphatically denies either designation.
-In Matthew's gospel, Jesus actually says that the Baptist was the Elijah, but obviously he does not realize this, or possibly has difficulty with such a prestigious title.
+In Matthew's gospel, Jesus actually says that the Baptist was the Elijah, but our author views the Baptist as someone greater than Elijah.
 The delegation finds itself faced with a preacher who is gathering crowds to himself out in the wilderness, but is without authority.
 So, they ask him to explain himself.
-So, the Baptist goes on to quote Isaiah 40:3 to define his role, while making no claims for himself.
+The Baptist goes on to quote Isaiah 40:3 to define his role, while making no claims for himself.
 He is just "a voice" in the wilderness.
-His role is to make a straight pathway for the coming Messiah, that is, to prepare the people for the coming of the Lord by preaching the gospel, 1:15-18, 29.
+His role is to make a straight pathway for the coming Messiah - his task is to prepare the people for the coming of the Lord by preaching the gospel, 1:15-18, 29.

 kai "now" - and.
 Coordinative; "and this is the testimony borne by John", Cassirer.

-ex + gen. "[Jews] of [Jerusalem]" - [Jews] from, out of [Jerusalem].
-Possibly as in the NIV, "of Jerusalem", ie. the preposition serves here to introduce a partitive genitive.
+ex + gen. "[Jews] of [Jerusalem]" - from, out of [jerusalem].
+Possibly as in the NIV, "of Jerusalem", ie., the preposition serves as a partitive genitive.
 More likely "out of, from", expressing origin / source.
-Our author uses the word "Jew" is different ways, positively and negatively.
-Here it is likely that the term is being used for the official leaders of Judaism.
-They are the ones in conflict with the Baptist and Jesus and are sticklers for the law.
-Their headquarters was in Jerusalem.

-LeuitaV (hV) "Levites" - They were assistants to the priestly class and therefore held administrative and security positions in the temple.
+LeuitaV (hV) "Levites" - [priests and] levites.
+Accusative direct object.
+They were assistants to the priestly class and therefore held administrative and security positions in the temple.
 Both the priests and the Levites are of a far lower social cast than the priestly aristocracy, with the Levites standing at the bottom of religious-cast ladder.
 The Baptist obviously doesn't deserve an overly important delegation of religious authorities.

-iJna + aor. subj. "to [ask]" - that [they might ask, question, investigate].
-Forming a purpose clause, "in order that."
-The investigation was not necessarily for the purpose of entrapping John.
+iJna + aor. subj. "to [ask]" - that [they might ask, question, investigate him].
+Introducing a final clause expressing purpose, "in order that."
+The investigation was not necessarily for the purpose of entrapping the Baptist.

-su tiV ei\ "who he was" - who are you.
+tiV "who [he was]" - who [are you].
+Interrogative pronoun.
 As a direct question, "who are you?"
-NJB, although we need to note that the question is not asking for John's name, but his role and function, so "what are you on about?"
+NJB.
+The question is not asking for the Baptist's name, but his role and function, so "what are you on about?"

 Note the awkward nature of this sentence, literally "he confessed and did not deny and/but confessed that ...."
 The repetition of "confessed" serves to emphasize the Baptist's assertion that he is not the Christ.

-wJmologhsen (oJmologew) aor. "confessed" - confess, agree.
+wJmologhsen (oJmologew) aor. "confessed" - [and] he confessed.
 The word is commonly used of confessing Christ.

-hrnhsato (arneomai) aor. "[He did not] fail to [confess]" - [he confessed and did not] deny [and/but he confessed].
+hrnhsato (arneomai) aor. "[He did not] fail to [confess]" - [and did not] deny [and/but he confessed].
 A word commonly used of denying Christ.
 "He declared without any qualification", Brown; "he told them plainly", CEV.

 oJti "-" - that.
-Introducing a dependent statement, direct speech, expressing what the Baptist confessed.
+Introducing a dependent statement of direct speech expressing what the Baptist confessed.

-HjliaV "Elijah" - Unlike the synoptics that identify the Baptist with Elijah, this gospel gives him a unique designation not clearly identified in Old Testament prophecy, cf. Mal.3:1-4, referring to the one who purifies the temple in preparation for the coming of the Lord.
+Unlike the synoptic gospels that identify the Baptist with Elijah, this gospel gives him a unique designation not clearly identified in Old Testament prophecy, cf., Mal.3:1-4, referring to the one who purifies the temple in preparation for the coming of the Lord.
 The tradition was that Elijah would precede the messiah, Mal.4:5.
-It is interesting that the writer of this gospel ignores the strong synoptic tradition, cf. Matt.11:14.
-Of course, he may just be true to his sources in that the Baptist may not have known that he was the Elijah, but it is more likely that our author is making a point.
-In Malachi the role of the second Elijah is quite significant, eg. he will avert the wrath of God from Israel.
-So again, John is possibly down-playing the significance of the Baptist in comparison to the greater one who comes after him.
+It is interesting that the writer of this gospel ignores the strong synoptic tradition, cf., Matt.11:14.
+Of course, he may just be true to his sources in that the Baptist may not have known that he was himself the Elijah, but it is more likely that our author is making a point.
+In Malachi, the role of the second Elijah is quite significant, eg., he will avert the wrath of God from Israel.
+So again, our author is possibly down-playing the significance of the Baptist in comparison to the greater one who comes after him.

-oJ profhthV (hV ou) "the prophet" - Again, tradition at this time held that a prophet like Moses would precede the messiah, Deut.18:15ff.
+oJ profhthV (hV ou) "the prophet" - [are you] the prophet? [and he answered, no].
+Predicate nominative, emphatic by position.
+Again, tradition at this time held that a prophet like Moses would precede the messiah, Deut.18:15ff.
 In Christian tradition the prophet is identified with Christ.
 Jesus is prophet, priest and king.
 Here the Baptist testifies that not only is he not the messiah and not Elijah, he is not the prophet like Moses; his function is none of these.

 oun "finally" - therefore.
-Inferential; "so they asked."
+Inferential, establishing a logical connection; "So they asked."

-tiV ei "who are you?" - Again, this question is addressing role and function, not name.
+tiV ei "who are you?" - [they said to him] who are you?
+Again, this question is addressing role and function, not name.
 The final "what have you to say about yourself", NJB, makes this clear.

-toiV pemyasin (pempw) aor. part. "to those who sent us" - to the ones having sent us.
-Dative of indirect object with the participle functioning as a substantive.
+toiV pemyasin (pempw) dat. aor. part. "to those who sent us" - to the ones having sent us.
+The participle serves as a substantive, dative of direct object.

 This quotation from Isaiah is applied to the Baptist in all three synoptic gospels.
-The author of the Fourth Gospel, by citing Isa.40:3, intends to call attention to the content of all the chapters from 40 to 55, inviting a link with the Word as described in the prologue, and announcing that the new Israel is about to be brought into being, cf. McHugh, p120.
+The author of the Fourth Gospel, by citing Isa.40:3, draws attention to the content of all the chapters from 40 through to 55, inviting a link with the Word as described in the prologue, and the announcement that the new Israel is about to be realized, cf. McHugh, p120.

 efh (fhmi) imperf.
 "John replied" - he said.
 The imperfect used for speech.